Manojython/arapp/README.md

-# arapp
+# AR- Android

-This app demonstrates use of Augmented Reality in an Android Application using open source tools
+This app makes use of Augmented Reality to create an experience by overlaying videos on the defined space.